Sexual Wiring of Women's Breasts

 Posted May 07, 2013

 If men have sex on the brain, they are not alone.
-Recent research found that women’s sensory cortex has three distinct areas corresponding to stimulation of the clitoris, vagina, and cervix (1).
-To their surprise, researchers found that self stimulation of the nipples lights up the same areas.
+Recent research found that women’s sensory cortex has three distinct areas corresponding to the stimulation of the clitoris, vagina, and cervix (1).
+To their surprise, researchers found that self-stimulation of the nipples lights up the same areas.
 This sheds further light on the sexual importance of breasts.

-In an earlier post, I discussed some evolutionary reasons that men are fascinated by women’s breasts and pointed out that stimulation of the breast plays a key role in women’s sexual arousal and satisfaction.
+In an earlier post, I discussed some evolutionary reasons for men's fascination in women’s breasts and pointed out that stimulation of the breast plays a key role in women’s sexual arousal and satisfaction.

 The permanently enlarged human breast is a peculiarity of our species (2).
-It may have some signal value in communicating fertility and plays a role in physical attractiveness.
+It may have some signaling value in communicating fertility and plays a role in physical attractiveness.

 Moreover, the breasts play a key role in female sexual arousal and we are beginning to understand why in terms of hormones and neuroscience.
 In their classic report on the female sexual response, Masters and Johnson (4) pointed out that breast volume increases during sexual arousal in addition to changes in the areola and erection of the nipples.